-3.2.1 Install Automatic Voltage Regulation mechanism so that the generating facility can help regulate the transmission voltage at the POI both under steady state and disturbance conditions, as per the voltage schedule provided.
+3.2.1 Install an Automatic Voltage Control system so that the generating facility can help regulate the transmission voltage at the POI both under steady state and disturbance conditions, as per the voltage schedule provided.

-3.2.2 All reactive power devices used to vary generating facility’s reactive power output should be under the control of Automatic Voltage Regulation system.
+3.2.2 All reactive power devices used to vary the generating facility’s reactive power output should be under the control of the Automatic Voltage Control system.

-3.2.3 Co-ordinate with the Participating Transmission Owners (PTO) and the ISO for voltage schedule requirements at the POI.
-Also, in case there are multiple projects requesting interconnection at the same POI, co-ordination is needed between interconnection customers and the PTO so that the voltage control logic to maintain POI voltage within acceptable levels can be designed.
+3.2.3 Coordinate with the Participating Transmission Owner (PTO) and the ISO for voltage schedule requirements at the POI.

+3.2.4 The Automatic Voltage Control system will normally be required to regulate the voltage at the POI.
+However, in some circumstances, it may be more efficient to regulate the voltage at a point on the generator’s side of the POI.
+This deviation will be acceptable to the ISO if approved by the PTO.
+Note: regulating voltage to a point other than the POI will not change the power factor requirements, i.e. the VER is still required to have sufficient reactive capability to maintain a 0.95 lag / lead power factor at the POI.

-Each generation facility should design their systems so they can operate in voltage control mode or power factor control mode.
-Based on the voltage schedule or power factor set point supplied to the facility, the generation facility should be able to perform a closed loop control to produce / absorb VARs in such a fashion as to meet the desired voltage / power factor setting at the POI.
-The desired default mode of operation for generators is voltage control mode and not power factor control mode.
+Each generation facility should design their systems so they can operate in either a voltage control mode or a power factor control mode.
+Based on the voltage schedule or power factor set point provided, the generation facility should be able to produce / absorb VARs in such a fashion as to meet the desired voltage / power factor setting at the POI.
+The normal mode of operation for generators is voltage control mode.

 3.3 Ride-through Capability Requirements

-In order to maintain reliability of the grid, it is critical that all new Large Generating Facilities (conventional & VER plants) be designed with fault ride-through capability.
-The ride-through capabilities required are (a) high and low voltage ride-through and (b) high and low frequency ride-through.
-The reliability need for ride-through standards, current or proposed standards, and the recommendation for all plants is discussed in the section below.
+In order to maintain reliability of the grid, it is critical that all new VERs be designed with fault ride-through capability.
+The ISO recognizes that it is critical for conventional generators to also have ride-through capability.
+However, the experience with existing conventional generation technology indicates that the need to establish an expedited standard is unnecessary.
+Accordingly, the requirement set forth herein applies only to asynchronous VERs with the expectation that solar thermal technology relying on conventional steam turbines will behave similarly to existing synchronous generation using equivalent technology.
+The ride-through capabilities addressed are (a) low voltage ride-through and (b) high and low frequency ride-through.
+As more fully discussed below, the ISO is no longer pursuing a high voltage ride-through requirement as part of the package going to the board in May 2010.

-3.3.1 Reliability need for Voltage ride-through capability
+3.3.1 Reliability need for voltage ride-through capability

 The interconnection of new generators should not introduce adverse operating impacts to the existing transmission system.
 Sympathetic tripping of wind plants and solar facilities is a known issue for faults near generating stations.
 Immediately after a fault occurs, the voltage will typically collapse on the faulted phase or phases.
 Immediately after the fault is cleared, the system voltage may experience a transient high voltage condition.
-This high voltage condition near generating plants may be magnified due to the high level of shunt capacitors that are installed within the generating plant for power factor correction or voltage control.

 Typically most transmission system faults will be cleared within several cycles.
 However, if new generation facilities are not designed with ride-through capability to withstand the temporary low and high voltage conditions during the fault inception and clearing periods, then generation facilities will trip and stay offline even after the fault is cleared.
 The result is that generation may be lost for faults on the transmission system, even if the fault was temporary and successfully cleared.